 [Section 76 amended by No. 59 of 1995 s.
 84; No. 26 of 1999 s.
 102(7).]

-77. Offence
+77. Hindering etc. supervisors, offence

 A person who, being required to do anything by a supervisor pursuant to the powers conferred on the supervisor by this Act, without lawful excuse of which the proof lies on him, refuses or fails to do the thing required or who hinders or obstructs the supervisor in the exercise of his powers or hinders or obstructs the supervisor, or any person employed by him, in the performance of his duties commits an offence.

 Penalty: $4 000.